 While the rewards are undoubtedly worth it, completing a Haute Route trek is no small feat.
 In addition to the very real physical challenges that exist, this hike requires a good deal of planning and logistics to ensure a smooth, successful, and enjoyable experience.
 No need to stress through-we’ve got you covered.

 In this post we’ll share our most valuable advice for those hiking the Haute Route.
 These are the things we wished we knew before completing our own trek, as well as the brilliant insider tips we picked up from other hikers we met along the way.
 This post will help you to make sure you’ve thought of everything before setting off on your own Haute Route adventure.
-And if you’re looking for more in depth content, don’t forget to check out our Camping Guide, Trip Report, and more!
+And if you’re looking for more in depth content, don’t forget to check out our Camping Guide, Ultimate Haute Route Guide, and more!

 1. Be Flexible